massimobonanni/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_04_lab_ak.md

     1. Select **Next: Networking**.

-1. On the **Networking** tab, perform the following actions:
+1. From the **Networking** tab, perform the following actions:

     1. In the **Allow Azure services and resources to access this server** section, select **Yes**.

     1. Select **Review + Create**.

-1. On the **Review + Create** tab, review the options that you selected during the previous steps.
+1. From the **Review + Create** tab, review the options that you selected during the previous steps.

 1. Select **Create** to create the SQL Database server by using your specified configuration.